decretist/Dissertation/Chapter1/chapter1.md

-Burchard of Worms (†1025) was a forerunner of this group -- although he died before the reform papacy or the investiture controversy, his *Decretum* has more in common with the collections that came after it than with those that came before it.
-His collection is systematic -- the presentation of the material is organized by topic -- rather than chronological and reflects concerns similar to those of his successors.
+Burchard of Worms (†1025) was a forerunner of this group -- although he died before the reform papacy or the investiture controversy, his *Decretum* has more in common with the collections that came after it than with those that came before it, insofar as it is systematic and reflects concerns similar to those of his successors.

 Unsurprisingly, given their concern with asserting the jurisdictional supremacy of the papacy and the independence of the church from lay